Varol Cagdas Tok

 Three factors determine the size of this gap:

 Lack of per-client cost accounting: an application that does not track how much resource a given client has consumed in a time window cannot enforce per-client limits.
-Without per-client accounting, rate limiting is imprecise, you can limit global request rates, but you cannot prevent a single client from consuming a disproportionate share.
+Without per-client accounting, rate limiting is imprecise: you can limit global request rates, but you cannot prevent a single client from consuming a disproportionate share.

 HTTP as the Dominant Attack Surface

-Resources that are deliberately not cached are the most valuable targets: search endpoints, authenticated user-specific pages, real-time data feeds, checkout flows.
+HTTP request floods, sending many HTTP requests at high rate from distributed sources, are the blunt version.
+Effective HTTP floods target resources that bypass caching and reach the application server: search endpoints, authenticated user-specific pages, real-time data feeds, checkout flows.
 These cannot be served from cache and must be processed by the application for each request.
 A crawler or automated tool that systematically requests these resources at high rate achieves significant damage at modest traffic volume.

 Search Endpoint Exhaustion